Cici-16/Yue.Mei24/README.md

 The COVID-19 pandemic accelerated the shift to online shopping globally, including in the U.S. At the same time, Chinese cross-border e-commerce products became more accessible.
 Understanding how U.S. consumers' preferences changed during this period can help sellers identify growth opportunities and optimize their product mix.

 ### Target User
-Cross-border e-commerce operation teams, international trade market analysts, and small and medium-sized Chinese export enterprises.
+Cross-border e-commerce operation teams (Chinese sellers targeting the U.S. market)
+- International trade market analysts
+- Small and medium-sized export enterprises

 ---